 According to KDOQI, those at CKD3 that are metabolically stable may benefit from a low protein diet, “with or without ketoanalogues.”

 However, ketoanalogues are not seen as a first line of defense at stage 3 kidney disease.
-The interventions recommended prior to this supplementation may include:

 - Low protein diet